Calif man settles with U.S. regulators over Foundry insider trading

-NEW YORK (Reuters) - A California man has agreed to pay $67,000 to settle charges that he traded on illegal inside tips from a hedge fund analyst regarding the impending 2008 takeover of Foundry Networks Inc, U.S. regulators said on Friday.
+NEW YORK, June 12 (Reuters) - A California man has agreed to pay $67,000 to settle charges that he traded on illegal inside tips from a hedge fund analyst regarding the impending 2008 takeover of Foundry Networks Inc, U.S. regulators said on Friday.

 Andrew Miller, 35, is the latest defendant to face either civil or criminal insider trading charges stemming from the $3 billion acquisition of data equipment maker Foundry by Brocade Communications Systems Inc.